All posts by admin

 In the 1980s, I was expressing concerns I had as to emerging attitudes that threatened egalitarian ideals and independence of thought.
 I said I believed that all the more knowledge needed to be generated in order to enlighten the vacuum of ignorance which was becoming quickly filled with superstition.
 I still say the same, as emphatically, against the rise of ignorance and anti-science, again threatening the planet and humanity.
 Back then, it was an inane “US v USSR/USSR v US” mentality and environmental destruction that threatened the planet.
 Sinister warmongers, exploiting religious fundamentalism and superstition to drive end-of-days scenarios, had succeeded only in creating mass hysteria, a collective psyche living under a belief of inevitable nuclear destruction.
 The ideology of “Armageddon” in our time, as one President put it, had to be fought with knowledge and the undoing of religious extremism and superstition, so people could take control of the future and change it, instead of slavishly just allowing it to happen by believing there was no other way.
 Simultaneously, the very material, existential threat of environmental destruction was going unchecked, as climate and environmental science were under attack from both those with commercial and political interests in undermining it and those proliferating anti-science ideologies, claiming that scientists were just “educated barbarians”, who did nothing but make nuclear bombs.
 Factionalism between the sciences and the arts was creating a divide as ridiculous as material extension of the idea that anyone has either a “left” or “right” brain.
 Here’s some news – every individual has both a “left” and a “right” brain and, equally, society needs both for survival.
 The truly wonderful and sincere peace movement of the ’60s had given way to “normal”, curious people seeking meaning and purpose in life by delving into a variety of cults with conflicting doctrines, eagerly exploited by those with more sinister motives, not keen for these dives into “alternative” cultures to be too deep.
 Thus emerged pretentious, privileged “white person’s” cheap, dehumanising, superficial, stick-figure commercialisations of “Eastern” philosophies, all thrown under one roof in a western/non-western divide, as though all “non-western” people “look alike”.
 These movements, driven not by genuine interest in religion or philosophy, but more a quest for power than a quest for knowledge, led to inane absurdities, such as pretend “Buddhists” doing occult astrology or thinking it ok to kill “non-white” people, concepts antithetical to Buddhism and so much for embracement of “Asian” cultures.
 Supposed “nature-lovers” and “holistic-healers” were slaughtering rhinos and tigers, solely for their horns and teeth, as “medicine”, at once proving their “environmental” aim was a sham.
 Fraudsters claiming to have superior, supernatural powers were “bringing people together” with their alive or dead father, mother, children or siblings, by convincing people that their relationship with them was stronger than theirs.
 Add “Christian” European occult charlatan, Nostradamus, to the supposedly “Eastern” mix and the result was a perfect storm of anti-science, pseudo-science and pseudo-philosophy driving the world to moral chaos and environmental destruction, suiting right-wing fundamentalist false Christians exploiting incarnation of “good and evil” as an ethical existential threat.
 Buddhism and Christianity in their truest form provide fine bases for ethics and I’m all for true “children of the forest”, if their aim really is just to be at one with nature.
 They can dance naked in the forest to their heart’s content as far as I’m concerned, as long as they’re not harming anyone.
 But that the interest of certain movements was superficial and more motivated by racism and interests other than recognition of unity of people is manifest in the current denigration of DEI policy as “wokeism”.

-Science certainly is not the answer to everything and I’d rather break bread with a forest child or Bible basher with good principles than a scientist without ethics, who regards killing as a means to an end or plans to trap people into living under the dictates of robo-tech, which has as much relevance to science as word processing has to literature.
+Science certainly is not the answer to everything and I have more respect for a forest child or genuine Christian with good principles than a scientist without ethics.
 But, with the world being railroaded toward destruction, it was important that other visions of the future were made known to combat the sensationalistic, end-of-days scenarios being forced into people’s perceptions and leading the march to inevitable doom, not as genuine foresight or scholarly interpretation of religious text, but as self-fulfilling prophecy, emanating from artificial, ill-motivated post-modernist nonsense, putting the horse well and truly before the cart, on a very wrong road.
 People needed the confidence to think for themselves, reason above the political propaganda being inculcated into them and question bad leadership as a basic democratic right.
 I defer to Spinoza, who claimed the superstitious have no other aim than to reduce people to their level.
 I’d rather see a new Renaissance than reversion to medieval anti-egalitarianism and rule by fear and hate.
 The dismantling of the Cold War brought great optimism and within less than a generation, the sense of inevitable doom that had over-shadowed the world for decades was only a memory in those who had been there at the time.

 A few decades later, however, we now face the same dangers – extremist religious fundamentalism and superstition again driving world affairs with forever wars and the environment in more danger than ever as true knowledge is rendered invisible within a morass of unthinking and irresponsible ignorance.
 The deceitful hypocrisy of anti-science ideology became brazenly evident in leading “esoteric” magazines bearing far-right QAnon ads supporting Trump’s election, along with anti-climate science and anti-vaccine articles and dangerous nonsense under guise of “natural healing”.